bitwarden/help/_articles/directory-connector/directory-sync-shared.md

 ```
 ### Secret Storage in Headless Environments

 If a secure storage environment is not available, you can configure the Directory Connector CLI to use plaintext storage of secrets.
-To do so, set the following environment variable to override secure storage:
+To do so, set the following environment variable to override secure storage, for example by running `sudo -H gedit /etc/environment`:
 ```
 BITWARDENCLI_CONNECTOR_PLAINTEXT_SECRETS=true
 ```